 Where: WHEREVER YOU ARE with internet access!
 Join us on ZOOM, a free online video conference site/app where we can VIRTUALLY gather and read a play together.
-Tonight at 7pm, click on our Reading Group ZOOM event link HERE.
+Click on our Reading Group ZOOM event link that will be posted HERE.

 If you are interested in attending The Reading Group:

 - Create your FREE profile on ZOOM here (you will need to do this before you can access the meet-up).

 - RSVP with us at email@example.com or check out our facebook events at TheHowlandCompanyTheatre.

 - Follow along with a copy of the play.